 Mistakes can get pretty expensive if you’re not sure what you’re doing with your film camera.
 This forces you to quickly learn what you’re doing wrong.

 Black and white film photography is all of this and more.
-Normally, when I take black and white photos, I shoot in colour first and convert it afterwards.
+Normally, when I take black and white photos, I shoot in color first and convert it afterwards.
 This gives me more options in post production.

 You don’t have this option when shooting on film.
 So you really have to pay attention to what it is that you want to capture and how it’s going to look in black and white.